A Summary of Climate Change Theory &

 Carbon dioxide and other greenhouse gases, especially water, “trap some of the heat we receive from the sun and prevent it from bouncing back into space.”15

-The opponents agree with all of the science laid out here, but think the atmosphere is not sensitive to increased carbon dioxide, meaning that carbon dioxide emissions will not have a profound impact on water and clouds and the greenhouse effect.
+The opponents agree with all of the science described here, but think the atmosphere is not sensitive to increased carbon dioxide, meaning that carbon dioxide emissions will not have a profound impact on water and clouds and the greenhouse effect.
 Skeptics believe other factors, like the sun and the ocean, are predominant in creation of weather and temperature.

 We know from the historical record that “the climate changes all the time, in different and unpredictable”16 ways.

+Which raises profound questions.
 Is the addition or subtraction of carbon dioxide the consequential factor in the creation of global temperature?
 Is air with added carbon dioxide the “greatest threat facing humankind today”?17 Or, if we take action to reduce carbon dioxide, will we simply close “a window in a house with no walls”?18

 Pre-industrial carbon dioxide was 280 parts-per-million (ppm).
 Current carbon dioxide is 400 ppm.